BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 If you are designing your own product, it is important to think about the target audience to determine the options that you offer.

-#### Register co-signer keys
+#### Connecting the signing devices

-After the basics have been defined we need to register all signing keys to the wallet.
-This is done by importing the extended public keys of the designated signing devices.
+After the basics have been defined, all signing devices have to be connected to the wallet.
+This is done by importing the extended public keys (XPUBs) of the designated signing devices.
+First, Bob imports the XPUB from his Trezor and a ColdCard that will be placed in the safety deposit box.
+After that, he hands the phone to Alice, so that she can do the same with her BitBox.

 {% include image-gallery.html pages = page.images_creation-key-import %}